Pickle Juice Uses: 13 Reasons to Save the Brine

 1. Natural Sports Drink

 Swig right from the jar, or freeze pickle juice into popsicle molds.
-After a game or playing outdoors, it’s a great way to quickly replace electrolytes.
+After a game or an afternoon playing outdoors, it is a quick way to replace the electrolytes you sweat out.

 2. Potato Salad Bonus